Daniel K. Oakes

 Professional Activities

-• American Bar Association, Section of Antitrust Law and Young Lawyers Division, Economics and Cartel and Criminal Practice Committees
+• American Bar Association, Section of Antitrust Law, Economics Committee and Cartel and Criminal Practice Committee

 Experience

-• Represents Tyson Foods in a consolidated treble-damages class action case alleging an industry-wide conspiracy to manipulate the price of broiler chickens in the Northern District of Illinois
+• Defending Tyson Foods Inc. in a consolidated treble-damages class action case alleging industrywide conspiracy to manipulate the price of broiler chicken in the Northern District of Illinois.

-• Obtained summary judgment on behalf of UPMC on a matter alleging conspiracy and monopolization in the Western District of Pennsylvania
+• Obtained summary judgment on behalf of the University of Pittsburgh Medical Center (UPMC) in a case alleging conspiracy and monopolization in the Western District of Pennsylvania, affirmed by the United States Court of Appeals for the Third Circuit.

-• Represented Thermo Fisher in its $13.6 billion acquisition of Life Technologies (Nominated for 2014 GCR "Matter of the Year" award)
+• Represented Thermo Fisher Scientific Inc. in its $13.6 billion acquisition of Life Technologies Corp.
+The deal was shortlisted for Global Competition Review’s 2014 “Matter of the Year” award.

-• Represented pharmaceutical clients through FTC pay-for-delay investigations; ultimately closed without enforcement action
+• Represented pharmaceutical clients through FTC pay-for-delay investigations, which ultimately closed without enforcement action.

 Honors